Special Educational Needs

 During tests and SATs we ensure that children with SENd are supported with appropriate access arrangements (in line with DfE guidance).
 This may involve taking the test in a private room, having rest breaks or use of a scribe or reader.
 We may also apply for additional time or a modified script.

 We have high expectations for attendance and good behaviour from everyone at our school which helps to keep all members of our school community safe.
-Our ‘Good to be Green’ behaviour policy, underpinned by our Mission Statement and the Christian ethos of our school, is understood by all and reinforced through our PSHCE/SEALs curriculum and collective worship.
+Our ‘Good to be Green’ behaviour policy, underpinned by our Vision, Mission and Values Statement and the Christian ethos of our school, is understood by all and reinforced through our PSHCE/SEALs curriculum and collective worship.

 In consultation with parents/carers, a personalised approach is used if a child has specific needs which mean that achieving these expectations is more difficult.
 This may involve seeking advice/support from external agencies (e.g. BLIS) and carrying out specific risk assessments.

 St James’ is a small school and we work hard as a family to support our young people.
 Class teachers and/or teaching assistants are in the playground before and after school for supervision and also so that parents/carers can talk to staff and share information.
 Teaching assistants, who the children know well, supervise lunchtime and this ensures that children with SENd are supported appropriately at all points of the school day.
 Children know who they can go and speak to if they need to.